shanwq/DCANet/README.md

 ## Notice
 * You can modify **hparam.py** to determine hyper-parameters.
+* Regional_MIP_generation is in the **utils** folder

 ## By The Way
 This project is not perfect and there are still many problems.
 If there is some feedback, start an issue.

 ## Acknowledgements
-This repository is an PyTorch implementation of DCANet for brain vessel segmentation.
+This repository is an PyTorch implementation of DCANet for TOF-MRA segmentation.